Kinshasa: Education

-In 2005, 93% of children over six attended school and 70% of people over 15 were literate in French.
+The education system in DRC is plagued by low coverage, low quality and poor educational infrastructure, especially in rural areas.
+According to USAID (2018), 3.5 million children of primary school age are out of school, and 44% of those who do attend school started only after age six.
+Various statistical estimates by UNESCO, (2013) regarding secondary and tertiary education also reveal the difficulties facing the country.
+In DRC it is difficult to get a reliable estimate on the actual proportion of the population who can read and write, however, according to data from UIS (2016), the literacy rate of the population of 15 years and older in the country, is estimated to 77.04%.
+This rate is 88.5% for men and 66.5% for women.
+There is also a shortage of reading material, and certainly no culture of reading for pleasure.

 Health and medicine

-There are twenty hospitals in Kinshasa, plus various medical centres and polyclinics.
+There are twenty hospitals in Kinshasa, plus various medical centers and polyclinics.

-Since 1991, Monkole Hospital is operating as a non-profit health institution collaborating with the Health Department as district hospital in Kinshasa.
-Directed by Pr Léon Tshilolo, paediatrician and haematologist, Monkole Hospital opened a 150-bed building in 2012 with improved clinical services as laboratory, diagnostic radiology, intensive care, neonatal unit, family medicine, emergencies unit and a larger surgical area.

 Culture

 Located in Kinshasa are the National Museum and the Kinshasa Fine Arts Academy.

-Kinshasa is the home to much of the Congo's intelligentsia, including a political class which developed during the Mobutu era.

 Kinshasa has a flourishing music scene which, since the 1960s, has operated under the patronage of the city's elite.
 The Orchestre Symphonique Kimbanguiste, formed in 1994, began using improved musical instruments and has since grown in means and reputation.

 A pop culture ideal type in Kinshasa is the mikiliste, a fashionable person with money who has traveled to Europe.
 Adrien Mombele, a.k.a.
 Stervos Niarcos, and musician Papa Wemba were early exemplars of the mikiliste style.
 La Sape, a linked cultural trend also described as dandyism, involves wearing flamboyant clothing.

 Many Kinois have a negative view of the city, expressing nostalgia for the rural way of life, and a stronger association with the Congolese nation than with Kinshasa.